 To attempt to maintain equity among the participants, standardized patient care equipment bags will be provided to all teams for the competition.
-However, if a team wishes to bring their own equipment bags, they may do so but the equipment that the teams bring may only include the equipment listed in the ITLS Trauma Competition Appendix.
-Any equipment brought by a team will be inspected by a competition judge to ensure that it complies with the competition equipment.
+However, if a team wishes to bring their own equipment bags, it should include the equipment listed in the ITLS Trauma Competition Appendix as a minimum standard.
+Teams adding items not on the provided equipment list must declare it by providing written notice to the competition staff prior to being sequestered.
+Any equipment not on the equipment list brought by a team will be inspected by a competition judge or member of the competition committee to ensure that it complies with the competition equipment and ITLS standards.
 Use of equipment not in the appendix or otherwise agreed to prior to the competition may disqualify a team.